 25. In Love With Spring: My Novel Online

-It turned out that he lived just a few minutes away, so they started going to his house.
-His parents both worked, so the place was always empty.
-Sometimes they watched television, but since only soap operas were on during the day, they usually turned on the stereo.
-He was a comedy album freak, and they listened to Steve Martin’s Let’s Get Small and Class Clown by George Carlin so many times that she learned most of the lines by heart.
+He lived just a few minutes away from the school, so they started going to his house.
+His parents both worked, and they could listen to music really loud, or he’d put on his comedy albums: Steve Martin’s Let’s Get Small and Class Clown by George Carlin.
 When he played Richard Pryor’s Live on the Sunset Strip, she laughed appreciatively at the way he asked the audience if anyone had a match—making fun of the fact that he’d almost burnt himself to death freebasing just a couple of years earlier.
-But when he launched immediately into a story about the first time he masturbated, she was embarrassed.
+But when he launched immediately into a story about the first time he masturbated, Zeke could tell she was embarrassed.

 “Masturbate?” she joked.

 “Actually, I know quite a bit about what that’s like.”

 They laughed together.
 She said, “I hope you washed your hands,” and he thought it was so funny that before he knew what was happening, he was kissing her.
 She let out a little gasp of surprise but kissed him back.
 He put his arms around her; held her close and could feel her breasts pressing against his chest.
 Boldy he sent one hand around front, reached up her shirt, and when she arched her back and moaned, he caressed her nipple through her lacy bra.

 He stopped immediately.
 “Shit, Allie, I’m so sorry.”

 “It’s okay.”
 She sat back, ruffled her hair, straightened her shirt, and stood.
 “I should get going.
 I can’t miss history class again.”

 “I know.
 Listen, I have to go.
 I don’t want to be late.
 Are you coming?”

 “No, you stopped me too soon.”
 He was relieved when she managed to smile; then said, “No, I think I’m just going to lie down.”